LukaJakovljevic/Video-delivery-dataset-analysis/README.md

 ### Goal

 The goal of this notebook is to explore the dataset and give recommendations as to where the service should be improved.

+### Technologies used

+* **Python** (version 3.7.0) - because the dataset is not too large to require some Big Data framework;
+* **Jupyter notebook** (version 5.7.2) - because of the readability and explanation of the steps;
+* **Pandas library** (version 0.23.4) - for data manipulation, analysis and plotting.

+### Approach

+1. Understanding the dataset in terms of columns and their values;
+2. Visualizing which values affect connectivity to the backend;
+3. How much data is sent in which stream and over which ISP/browser;
+4. Visualizing correlation between ISP, browser, connectivity and bandwidth;
+5. Trying to see if there are points where the service could be improved.